AlonPeleg/chatapp/README.md

 ### `npm start`

-sites is hosted on netlify - https://ap-my-chat-app.netlify.app/
+Site is hosted on netlify - https://ap-my-chat-app.netlify.app/

 for testing there are two users:
 User: UserOneTest